 Imphepho or Helichrysum Odoratissimum is a strong-smelling plant that is widely used both as an insect repellent as well as a perfume as well as for health and cultural reasons.
 It’s a perennial plant with many branches, small silver-colored leaves and small yellow flowers clustered together in groups at the tips of the branches.

-The genus name of the plant Helichrysumis in reference to the golden yellow flowers from the Greek words helios (sun) and chrysos(gold).
+The genus name of the plant Helichrysumis about the golden yellow flowers from the Greek words helios (sun) and chrysos(gold).
 The epithet odoratissimum is a reference to the strong smell of the species.

 The herb is also used in dream ceremonies that are an integral part of the culture.
 In Kwa-Zulu Natal on the north-east coast of South Africa, Zulu traditional healers, or sangomas, smoke imphepho.
 The imphepho will either be smoked on its own or mixed with tobacco.